Online Tracking for your Car GPS Tracker

 Now, when you get a location by calling the device, it will instead upload the location to your GPS Trace account.

-Geo-fences: In the Geo-fence setting, click on the yellow circle to add a geo-fence.
-You can choose a circle or polygon shape.
+Geo-fences: Click the geofence icon (2 above), then the yellow cross to add a new fence.
+You can choose a circle or rectangle shape.
 On a circle, the small right square at about 2 o'clock on the circle allows you drag the radius in or out.
 Dragging the middle of the circle allows you to move it on the map.

 If you get stuck: Please contact us here, and include your online account login in the message box so we can try to solve your issue quicker.